mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The `signature` on the GroupInfo struct authenticates the HPKE public key, so that the joiner knows that the public key was provided by a member of the group.
 The fields that are not signed are included in the key schedule via the GroupContext object.
-If the joiner is provided an inaccurate data for these fields, then its external Commit will have an incorrect `confirmation_tag` and thus be rejected.
+If the joiner has provided inaccurate data for these fields, then its external Commit will have an incorrect `confirmation_tag` and thus be rejected.

-The information in a GroupInfo is not deemed public in general, but applications can choose to make it available to new members in order to allow External Commits.
+The information in a GroupInfo is not generally public information, but applications can choose to make it available to new members in order to allow External Commits.

+External Commits come in two "flavors" -- a "join" commit that adds the sender to the group or a "resync" commit that replaces a member's prior appearance with a new one.

 In principle, External Commits work like regular Commits.
 However, their content has to meet a specific set of requirements: